Tonya Edwards

-Tonya LaRay Edwards (born March 13, 1968) is an American retired professional basketball player born in Flint, Michigan, currently an assistant coach of the Chicago Sky in the WNBA.
+Tonya LaRay Edwards (born March 13, 1968) is an American retired professional basketball player born in Flint, Michigan, who was most recently an assistant coach of the Chicago Sky in the WNBA.
 She was previously head coach of the Alcorn State Lady Braves basketball team.

 Professional career

-After graduating from college, there were no opportunities to play professional basketball in the U.S., so Edwards played professionally in Spain from 1991 to '92, Turkey in 1994, and Israel from 1995 to '96.
+After graduating from college, there were no opportunities to play professional basketball in the U.S., so Edwards played professionally in Italy from 1991 to 1992, Turkey in 1994, and Israel from 1995 to 1996.
 In the Autumn of 1996, she played for the Columbus Quest in the American Basketball League (ABL), and won two championship titles with them.
 In 1998, Edwards became the interim head coach for the Quest after coach Brian Agler resigned.
 After the ABL folded due to financial difficulties, Edwards was selected by the Minnesota Lynx in the 1999 WNBA draft.
 She also played for the Phoenix Mercury and Charlotte Sting.

 Edwards began her coaching career by returning to her alma mater, Northwestern Community High School in Flint, Michigan, for five seasons (1990–1995).
 She guided her team to the 1993 state championship with perfect 28–0 record, a 1992 state champion runner-up finish, and compiled a 78-23 overall record (.772).
 She was named 1993 "High School Coach of the Year" in the state of Michigan.

 In 2004, she became a radio commentator for the Phoenix Mercury games, and later became an assistant coach in the National Women's Basketball League.

 In 2006, she was inducted to the Greater Flint Afro-American Hall of Fame.
 That same year, she was named as an assistant coach to the women's basketball team at University of Detroit Mercy.

 After two years at Detroit, Edwards was head coach at Alcorn State from 2008 to 2015.
 Edwards was SWAC Coach of the Year in 2011 and led Alcorn State to the SWAC Championship Game in 2012.
 In seven seasons, Edwards went 60–147 at Alcorn State.
-On March 23, 2015, Alcorn State announced it would not extend Edwards' contract, which would expire at the end of the month.
+On March 23, 2015, Alcorn State announced it would not extend Edwards' contract, which expired at the end of the month.